technique

 Joining in the round

-Joining in the round connects cast-on stitches so the project can be worked as a tube.
+Joining in the round connects cast-on stitches so the work can continue as a tube.

 What it is